kxngHunter/WebdriverIO-Assignment/README.md

 # Install dependencies
 $ npm install

+# Create an .env file in the root of the project
+$ touch .env

-# In the .env file replace "test@gmail" with your email.
+# In the .env file type EMAIL=<EMAIL> with your email.
+Replace <EMAIL> with a valid email.
 Your email must follow the format "username@domain.extension"

+#For example, test@gmail.com

 # To run the test
 $ npm run test